yofabronecoforo/C6EGHV/README.md

 - HostGame.lua and HostGame.xml
 - Mods.lua

-In addition, it adds the following new FrontEnd context file(s):
+EGHV adds the following new Frontend context file(s):
 - GoodyHutPicker.lua and GoodyHutPicker.xml

-If your mod replaces any of these existing files, or adds any similarly-named new ones, compatibility issues **will** arise.
+If your mod replaces any of the above existing files, or adds any similarly-named new ones, compatibility issues **will** arise.

 # Special Thanks
 This mod would not exist in its current form without any of the following: